CSU-CompSci-CS163-4/Lab01VariablesPrinting/README.md

 **Readings**: You need to have your readings DONE before coming to lab (and lecture).
 They are essential to understanding content.

-## Steps for this lab
+The instructions for this lab follow this explanation.
-For this lab, you will follow along the code given to you and answer questions outlined as comments.
-Please write the answers to the questions as comments in the code provided.

 ## Program Structuring